 Diversity, migration and integration have never before been such high-profile issues in Irish society.
 Internationally migration is the hot topic of the day, and how we as a society respond to immigration and new communities has the crucial benefit of being completely win-win if handled correctly.

-This is why in 2017 we established the Integration Hub, with a focus on promoting political participation and combatting racism.
+This is why in 2017 we established the Integration Hub, with a focus on promoting political participation and combating racism.

 While working to ensure an appropriate response to, and support for, migrant communities in the future, we recognise that every day children, men and women are discriminated against based on their race, background or ethnicity.
 We have seen examples in other countries where communities have become ghettoised, leading to a lack of empathy and understanding of each other’s lifestyles and beliefs.
 Ireland is becoming an increasingly diverse country and we have a real opportunity to embed positive practices for the benefit of the whole of society.